GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/runtime/index.md

 Message passing

-: These methods support message passing between tasks within the extension (such as background scripts) and with the native system on which the browser is running.
-See [Message Passing][message-passing] for an overview of the subject.
+: These methods support message passing so that you can communicate with different parts of your extension (such as an extension popup and background scripts), other extensions, or native applications on the user's device.
+See [Message
+  Passing][message-passing] for an overview of the subject.
 Methods in this category include [connect](/docs/extensions/reference/runtime/#method-connect), [connectNative](/docs/extensions/reference/runtime/#method-connectNative),